Solar Energy Everlasting in many countries

 The essentials about solar energy

 When the sun shines, solar panels produce electricity.
 Logical, isn’t it?
 But even on less clear days, solar cells can produce electricity, although not at full capacity.
 This is comparable to our skin, which reacts to solar UV rays even when it is cloudy.
 Around 75 percent of the electricity generated by conventional solar systems installed in the lowlands, for example, is generated from May to September.
-What’s more, solar plants do not produce electricity during the night. ln contrast to base load energy from hydro or nuclear power, photovoltaic power is therefore only moderately predictable and controllable.
+In the mountains, a lot of winter electricity can be generated in the winter months with alpine solar systems.

 A typical solar panel (one square metre in size) made of commercially available silicon can generate an average of 180 watts on a clear, sunny day in Switzerland.
 That's enough to run a laptop computer.
 A solar power system consisting of several panels with a size of 20 square metres produces around 3,600 kilowatt hours (kWh) of electricity per year.
 In comparison, an average Swiss household consumes between 4,500 to 5,000 kWh of electricity per year.